Alumni Society Board

 To learn more about how you can become involved, please contact the Office of Alumni Engagement at email@example.com or 313-593-5131.

-Tim Constant is an Instructional Coach for Secondary Education for Clarenceville School District in Livonia, Michigan, and a Research Assistant for the University of Michigan-Dearborn.
-He is also a current board member for the Association for Constructivist Teaching and the Michigan Council for the Social Studies.
-Tim previously served as an elementary, middle, and high school principal, assistant principal and director in Hamtramck, Southfield, and Detroit.
-Prior to becoming a school administrator, Tim was an award-winning Social Studies and English Language Arts teacher for 11 years in Detroit, Southfield, and Warren.
-In 2004, Tim received his Master of Arts in Teaching from the University of Michigan-Dearborn and was a Graduate with High Distinction.
-In 2011, Tim returned to the university to acquire an additional teaching endorsement in English.
-He is currently in the Doctor of Education program at UM-Dearborn with a concentration in Curriculum and Practice.
+Dr. Tim Constant is the Lead Instructional Coach for Clarenceville School District in Livonia, Michigan, and a national education program facilitator for Echoes and Reflections, an educational program from the Anti-Defamation League.
+In addition to serving on the University of Michigan-Dearborn Alumni Society Board, he is a board member for the Michigan Council for the Social Studies where he serves as the chair of the Michigan Social Studies Olympiad and is a member of the Royal Oak Schools Curriculum Advisory Committee.
+Dr. Constant previously served as an upper elementary, middle, and high school principal, assistant principal, and director in Hamtramck, Southfield, and Detroit.
+Prior to becoming a school administrator, he was an award-winning Social Studies and English Language Arts teacher for 11 years in Detroit, Southfield, and Warren.
+Dr. Constant received his Master of Arts in Teaching in 2004 and his Doctor of Education in 2022 from the University of Michigan-Dearborn.

 Sonya Grant is the President and CEO of WorkSource Cobb, Cobb County’s workforce development agency which provides access to a system of employment and education services for residents and employers in the state of Georgia.
 Sonya graduated from the University of Michigan-Dearborn where she received a B.A. in communications with a minor in political science.
 She launched her career after obtaining a Masters of Social Work from Wayne State University in Detroit Michigan.
 She honed her non-profit, public health, and workforce development skills as a community and economic development Executive Director, a Senior Project Manager for the University of Michigan’s School of Public Health, and as the Chief Operating Officer for Michigan’s third-largest workforce development agency.